ertuo-php/ertuo/README.md

 # More Features

-You can dump of all of the routes as array using `RouteGroup::toArray()`.
+You can dump of all of the routes as array using `Route::toArray()`.
 For now I've used this for a benchmark comparing reading from a completely built-tree vs. progressively exploring the tree at runtime (runtime is faster).